 The Jazz Workshops and Big Bands perform every year at jazz festivals, workshop festivals, cultural events, school functions, and at the ‘JAZZ AVOND’ held each year in the prestigious BIM HUIS, Amsterdam - Holland’s top jazz venue.

-In total bands under Peter Guidi have won EIGHTY ONE prizes.
+In total bands under Peter Guidi have won EIGHTY SEVEN prizes.
 For a complete list click here.

 Visit some of the groups' web sites: